 At the pool?
 Apply a good thick moisturiser on before you get into the pool.
 A simple olive or coconut oil is fine and cheap or whatever one you use if you have a preference.

 2. Use Vitamin C in the bath + Take Vitamin C

 A neat little trick to minimise chlorine in your bath water is to add a tablespoon of vitamin c powder for every bath.
 There are two types of vitamin c that will neutralise chlorine in water – ascorbic acid and sodium ascorbate, so you can use either of them and a pharmacy cheap and cheerful is fine.
 Vitamin C will also neutralise chloramine which is chlorine and ammonia, which is perfect for little ones who sometimes wee in the tub.
 Pop it in as you’re running the bath, wait a minute before getting into the bath, open a window + turn your extraction fan on for vapour ventilation and voila!
 Want to nerd out scientifically on how exactly it neutralises the chlorine?
 Be my guest.
 Warning: It’s a dry read! 😉

 For taking a vitamin C, it’s best to choose a natural option like this as it will be gentler on the system, not contain excipients and be more bioavailable – Wild, organic vitamin C

 3. Protect your hair and body

-You could use a gorgeous lux body scrub too that has natural oils in it, to create a barrier pre swim and make it a part of your self care pamper routine that you all have – right? right?
-Black Chicken’s is divine, as is the Birch Weleda one!
-On a budget?
+You could use a gorgeous lux body scrub too that has natural oils in it, to create a barrier pre-swim and make it a part of your self-care pamper routine that you all have – right?
+Ethique body scrub bar is divine, as is the Evohe Face and Body Scrub On a budget?
 My 40 second coffee body scrub is luxurious and super, super inexpensive and quick to make!